lynx-x-ray-observatory/soxs/doc/source/python/spectra.rst

 The ``broadening`` parameter sets whether or not spectral lines will be thermally and velocity broadened.
 The ``apec_vers`` parameter sets the version of the AtomDB tables to use.
-Versions 2.0.2 and 3.0.3 are built into SOXS.
+Versions 2.0.2 and 3.0.3 are built into SOXS, the default version is 3.0.3.

 You may also supply another location for the AtomDB tables.
 For example, the following construction will look for the AtomDB tables in the current working directory: